Yogi

 Yoga Sutras of Patanjali

-schools.
-The Yoga philosophical system is closely allied with the Samkhya
+philosophical schools.
+The Yoga philosophical system is closely allied with

-school.
-The Yoga school as expounded by Patanjali accepts the Samkhya psychology
+the Samkhya school.
+The Yoga school as expounded by Patanjali accepts the

 These two are regarded in India as twins, the two aspects of a single discipline. provides a basic theoretical exposition of human nature, enumerating and defining its elements, analyzing their manner of co-operation in a state of bondage (bandha), and describing their state of disentanglement or separation in release while Yoga treats specifically of the dynamics of the process for the disentanglement, out outlines practical techniques for the gaining of release, or 'isolation-integration' (kaivalya).